gregn610/gregnicol.xyz/_posts/2018-11-26-meta-sql-with-sqlalchemy.md

 published: true
 ---

 \* Sorry about the mangled codeblocks.
-In the meantime, this post is still available on [over here](https://github.com/gregn610/plpgsql/wiki/meta-sql-with-python-&-sqlalchemy)
+In the meantime, this post is still available [over here](https://github.com/gregn610/plpgsql/wiki/meta-sql-with-python-&-sqlalchemy)

 ## Meta SQL Intro